 Boise Cascade (BCC) Gains As Market Dips: What You Should Know

-Coming into today, shares of the engineered wood products and plywood company had gained 6.11% in the past month.
-In that same time, the Construction sector gained 2.49%, while the S&P 500 gained 5.76%.
+Prior to today's trading, shares of the engineered wood products and plywood company had gained 3.37% over the past month.
+This has outpaced the Construction sector's loss of 4.97% and the S&P 500's loss of 0.13% in that time.

-Wall Street will be looking for positivity from Boise Cascade as it approaches its next earnings report date.
+Investors will be hoping for strength from Boise Cascade as it approaches its next earnings release.
 On that day, Boise Cascade is projected to report earnings of $2.18 per share, which would represent year-over-year growth of 23.86%.

-Investors should also note any recent changes to analyst estimates for Boise Cascade.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+It is also important to note the recent changes to analyst estimates for Boise Cascade.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.9% higher.
-Boise Cascade is currently a Zacks Rank #2 (Buy).
+The Zacks Consensus EPS estimate has moved 0.9% higher within the past month.
+Boise Cascade currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Boise Cascade has a Forward P/E ratio of 8.49 right now.
-For comparison, its industry has an average Forward P/E of 13.05, which means Boise Cascade is trading at a discount to the group.
+Investors should also note Boise Cascade's current valuation metrics, including its Forward P/E ratio of 8.25.
+This represents a discount compared to its industry's average Forward P/E of 16.56.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.